Welcome to our roundup of the best 2 person tents on the market just now!

 Best for rain: Marmot Thor 2-Person Tent

 This top tent comes with some SERIOUS waterproofing features to keep you dry even through storms.
-This tent might have one of the strongest, most waterproof tent floors we’ve seen.
+This tent might have one of the strongest, most waterproof tent floors we’ve seen and easily counts among the best camping tents for two.
 It has a hydrostatic rating of 10,000mm so you don’t need to worry about water getting underneath your tent!

 Some of the tents, like the Coleman Sundome tent, that have a mesh design for improved ventilation struggle to keep the rain out in stormy conditions.